 If you love Starbucks Peppermint Mochas, but hate the price, check out this delicious copycat recipe!

-We’re super excited about our new site design (you can read more about it in our introductory post) and our friends at KitchenAid are helping us celebrate with an amazing giveaway!
-Actually, it’s beyond amazing, their spectacular KitchenAid® Pro Line® Series Espresso Maker in Candy Apple Red – and it could be yours.
-The giveaway guidelines are explained below, but we’d love to give you a little peek into how this beautiful machine operates.
+We're super excited about an amazing KitchenAid giveaway!
+Actually, it's beyond amazing, their spectacular KitchenAid® Pro Line® Series Espresso Maker in Candy Apple Red - and it could be yours.
+The giveaway guidelines are explained below, but we'd love to give you a little peek into how this beautiful machine operates.
 Scott, with our son Nick, put together a short video, featuring the espresso maker and my favorite seasonal coffee drink, peppermint mocha.

 The only place I've ever had the pleasure of enjoying a peppermint mocha is at Starbucks, but at more than $4 a pop (cha-ching!), I have to restrain myself, as our budget just doesn't allow frequent coffee indulgences.
 Until now, that is.